Read Write Inc.

 We will help our children to understand how different people around the world live and about the problems they may have.
 We will also learn about the things they like doing which are the same or different to us, to help our children understand that although there are many differences, there are also many things which are important to all of us.

 We will also learn new skills in other areas like Sports, Drama, Art and Music, because we know that this will help us to take part in all the things our community can offer.
-We will also help children and their parents understand the place where we live, so that they will know how where to find help if they have a problem.

 The curriculum has been organised and established in consultation with all teaching staff.
 It is regularly reviewed and developed in accordance with DfE guidelines, the School Improvement Plan, recommendations from OFSTED and following consultation with Governors, parents, children and teaching staff.